carpentries-incubator/python-packaging-publishing/_episodes/02-project-setup.md

 ## Project Organization

 Now that we've brainstormed the parts of a project and talked a little bit about what each of them consists of.
-How should we organize the code?
+How should we organize the code to help our future self and collaborators?

 There isn't a specific answer, but some guiding principles.